squid233/squid233.github.io/content/post/overrungl-1/index.en.md

 ```

 This code only loads `GL10C` and `GL20C`.
-It will not load other classes,
+It will not load other classes that `GL` extends,
 so it will improve the bootstrap performance.

 ## Memory Management